tensorforce/tensorforce/docs/basics/installation.md

 Environments require additional packages for which there are setup options available (`ale`, `gym`, `retro`, `vizdoom`, `carla`; or `envs` for all environments), however, some require additional tools to be installed separately (see [environments documentation](http://tensorforce.readthedocs.io)).
 Other setup options include `tfa` for [TensorFlow Addons](https://www.tensorflow.org/addons) and `tune` for [HpBandSter](https://github.com/automl/HpBandSter) required for the `tune.py` script.

 **Note on GPU usage:** Different from (un)supervised deep learning, RL does not always benefit from running on a GPU, depending on environment and agent configuration.
-In particular for environments with low-dimensional state spaces (i.e., no images), it is hence worth trying to run on CPU only.
+In particular for RL-typical environments with low-dimensional state spaces (i.e., no images), one usually gets better performance by running on CPU only.
+Consequently, Tensorforce is configured to run on CPU by default, which can be changed via the agent's `config` argument, for instance, `config=dict(device='GPU')`.